DaCryptoRaccoon/BadPorts/README.md

 13	daytime
 ...	...

-    Note: The complete list of blocked ports can be found in the script file block_ports.sh.
+    Note: The complete list of blocked ports can be found in the script file BlockPorts.sh.

 License